-|Earthbound Farm Organic Bell Peppers (preferably a mix of red, yellow and orange)|
+Earthbound Farm Organic Bell Peppers (preferably a mix of red, yellow and orange)

 Broiler method: Place a rack 4 to 6 inches from the broiler element and preheat.
 Brush a rimmed baking sheet lightly with oil.
 Place the whole peppers on the baking sheet so that they don’t touch each other.
 Broil, turning frequently with tongs, until the skins are blistered and charred all over, 10 to 20 minutes.
 Have patience and turn the peppers frequently so that the skin chars but the flesh itself doesn’t burn.
 Take care not to pierce the peppers with the tongs or you’ll lose their delicious juices.

-Whichever roasting method you use, as the peppers become charred, transfer them to a large bowl.
+As the peppers become charred, transfer them to a large bowl.
 Cover the bowl with a kitchen towel and allow the peppers to steam for 5 to 10 minutes to loosen their skins.